MinSuan96/minsuan96.github.io/_posts/2024-02-21-mahjong-rl.md

 #### The Mahjong Moment 🀄

-Picture this: we're knee-deep in a mahjong game, having a blast, when out of the blue, my cousin drops, "Hey, why not make an AI that plays mahjong?"
+Picture this: we're knee-deep in a [mahjong](https://en.wikipedia.org/wiki/Mahjong) game, having a blast, when out of the blue, my cousin drops, "Hey, why not make an AI that plays mahjong?"
 Lightbulb moment!
 So, from a simple family game, my new mission is to create a mahjong-playing AI.
 How cool is that?

 #### Reinforcement Learning Vibes 🚀

-Now, I'm no expert, but I've dabbled in reinforcement learning before – you know, solving games like bipedal walker and acrobot using the gymnasium library.
+Now, I'm no expert, but I've dabbled in reinforcement learning before – you know, solving games like bipedal walker and acrobot using the [gymnasium](https://gymnasium.farama.org/) library.
 But mahjong is a whole different ball game.
-Gymnasium is more of a solo player's arena, and that's when I stumbled upon PettingZoo.
+Gymnasium is more of a solo player's arena, and that's when I stumbled upon [PettingZoo](https://pettingzoo.farama.org/).
 It's like gymnasium but for the multiplayer crew.

 #### Enter PettingZoo 🕹️

 So, PettingZoo is my new playground.
 My goal?
 Cook up a custom environment for mahjong and get my agent geared up for some serious training.
-Multi-agent RL is the name of the game, and PettingZoo is my partner in crime.
+[Multi-agent Reinforcement Learning](https://en.wikipedia.org/wiki/Multi-agent_reinforcement_learning) is the name of the game, and PettingZoo is my partner in crime.
 Exciting, right?

 #### The End Game 🏆